Mobility / Transportation

 Read more about their efforts here.

-The preparation of a comprehensive transportation strategy, based on recommendations from the Wond'ry working groups, Vanderbilt Student Government (VSG) proposal, FutureVU Faculty Advisory Committee, and land use consultants is currently being drafted.
-The slide deck at the following link lists all transportation and mobility related recommendations that were received, and are being evaluated and considered, as a part of the comprehensive strategy:
+The preparation of a comprehensive mobility/transportation strategy, based on recommendations from the Wond'ry working groups, Vanderbilt Student Government (VSG) proposal, FutureVU Faculty Advisory Committee, and land use consultants is currently being drafted.
+The slide deck at the following link lists all recommendations that were received, and are being evaluated and considered, as a part of the comprehensive strategy: